nickd3000/minvio/README.md

 Minvio is a Lightweight Java framework for developing graphical applications.

-Minvio handles creating the application window and timed draw loop, and exposes a host of drawing and input functionality.
+Minvio handles creating the application window and timed draw loop and exposes a host of drawing and input functionality.

 Great for Programmatic Art, Experiments, POC's, Algorithm Development, Toys, Learning.